• Skip to primary navigation

 4. Money spent on food goes directly to the farmer, thereby cutting out the middleman.

 5. A variety of vegetables are planted on small farms as opposed to monoculture plantings (like corn or palm oil).
-Variety supports diversity of beneficial insects, pollinators and soil health.
+Variety supports diversity of beneficial insects, pollinators and soil diversity.

 Asparagus and Peas in a sauté pan.